TheGeekOnSkates/breakaway-basic/notes.md

 1. Test all my instructions, to make sure they still work as expected.
 	Looks like RETURN is busted; not sure why, but I think STRING_EQUALS is failing LIST is also a bit iffy still.
 Like I said, I'll want to go over each function.
+	**EDIT:** I think these two might be fixed, though I still have to do a function-by-function test
 2. Ditch all that code that strips out newline chars and test again.
 3. Try going beyond BUFFER_MAX and see what happens; might need to fix some things.
 4. Figure out how to clear readline history, and add a command for it (and maybe a command to _list_ history too, maybe even turn it on/off).